-While I’m not a fan of the themed food cafes and popups, they are generally overpriced for lack lustre dishes, there are many options that are just too cute not to try one of two.
+While I’m not a fan of the themed food cafes and popups, they are generally overpriced for lacklustre dishes, there are many options that are just too cute not to try one or two.

-Dominique Ansells bakery in Omotosando just up the road from Harajuku is on my list next time I’m there in cooler weather for the spectacle of a marshmallow flower blooming in a rich warming cup of hot chocolate.
+Dominique Ansell’s bakery in Omotosando just up the road from Harajuku is on my list the next time I’m there in cooler weather for the spectacle of a marshmallow flower blooming in a rich warming cup of hot chocolate.

 They are best eaten as a snack or light meal and I’ll admit they aren’t on the healthy options list but they are very good as a treat.
 Creating the perfect takoyaki on the grill has become something of an art form with some serious debate on what makes the perfect takoyaki.